 Thoughts on Milk Production, Calf Fattening and Sustainable Agriculture

-Last week, I visited Buure Metzg in Gstaad and toured various farms with the managing director.
-It was a wonderful excursion at 1500 meters above sea level, where I was able to learn a lot about local agriculture and milk and meat production.
+Last week I visited the Buure Metzg (butcher) in Gstaad and, together with the manager, visited various farms.
+It was a wonderful trip at 1500 meters above sea level, where I learned a lot about local agriculture and milk and meat production.

-The Saanenkalb initiative is particularly special in the Saanen region.
-The calves stay on the farm and are watered with the farm's own milk.
-Milk prices are so low that this only makes sense for the farmers.
-The alternative would be to sell the milk for little money and buy it back as much more expensive milk powder, which is also enriched with many other things.
-Of course, it also makes ecological sense, as there is no unnecessary transportation and the animals only get the farm's own milk, grass and straw.
+The Saanen calf initiative is particularly important in the Saanen region.
+The calves stay on the farm and are fed with the farm's own milk.
+The milk prices are so low that this only makes sense for the farmers.
+The alternative would be to sell the milk for little money and buy it back as much more expensive milk powder, which is also enriched with many things.
+It also makes sense ecologically, of course, as there are no unnecessary transports and the animals only receive the farm's own milk, grass and straw.

-Unfortunately, the issue of calves is not often discussed, but it is a reality.
-As a rule, calves are separated from their mothers on the first day, reared in pens and sold to a fattening farm after a few weeks.
-As animals from different farms come together on such farms, they are often given antibiotics as a preventative measure.
-With the Saanenkalb initiative, however, the animals remain on the farm and are not given antibiotics.
-In my opinion, mother-bonded calf rearing in milk production would be the icing on the cake.
+The topic of "calf" is unfortunately not often discussed, but it is a reality.
+As a rule, the calves are separated from their mother on the first day, raised in boxes and sold to a fattening farm after a few weeks.
+Since animals from different farms come together on such farms, they often receive preventive antibiotics.
+With the Saanen calf initiative, on the other hand, the animals stay on the farm and do not receive any antibiotics.
+In my opinion, mother-bonded calf rearing in milk production would then be the icing on the cake.

 Back